, The Change Starts -With You

 What we are about imageWhat we are about imageWhat we are about image

-In 2011 we lost an amazing friend.
+In 2011 we lost an amazing Friend.
 It didn't take long to decide we needed to keep his memory alive by doing what he loved to do, helping others.
 In no time, family and friends got together to form an annual poker run to benefit families for whatever they may need.
 Whether it's to help with medical expenses or setting up a trust fund for a child who lost a parent, or anything in between.
-In the last 14 years we have raised just over $181,000 and we're not done yet.
+In the last 15 years we have raised just over $181,000 and we're not done yet.
 We hope to continue this event for many years to come.
 Joey left behind a legacy and we plan to keep his memory alive by continuing to help families who could use our help each and every year.
-14 years ago most of us barely knew each other's name.
+15 years ago most of us barely knew each other's name.
 Now we are all FAMILY!!

 • 105 Church St, Martin, Tennessee, United States